Elephantopus scaber

-Elephantopus scaber is a tropical species of flowering plant in the sunflower family.
-It is native to tropical Africa, Eastern Asia, Indian Subcontinent, Southeast Asia, and northern Australia.
+Elephantopus scaber is a tropical species of flowering plant in the family Asteraceae.
+It is native to tropical Africa, Eastern Asia, Indian subcontinent, Southeast Asia, and northern Australia.
 It has become naturalized in tropical Africa and Latin America.
 Its natural habitat is subtropical or tropical moist montane forests.

 Uses

 Elephantopus scaber is used as a traditional medicine.
 Different parts of the plant are used in traditional medicine of India as an astringent agent, cardiac tonic, and diuretic, and is used for eczema, rheumatism, fever, and bladder stones.
-E.scaber modulates inflammatory responses by inhibiting the production of TNFα and IL-1β.
+E. scaber modulates inflammatory responses by inhibiting the production of TNFα and IL-1β.